-If you’re wondering where to find the best South Island hot springs in New Zealand, you’ve come to the right place.
+If you’re wondering where to find the best South Island hot springs in New Zealand, you’ve comme to the right place.
 From beautiful hot pools overlooking stunning New Zealand scenery to rejuvenating natural hot springs, South Island will invite you to take a soak in one of these spectacular environments.

 Please note that this blog post most likely contains affiliate links to products or services I use and love!
 If you click on the links, it means I get a little extra pocket money at no additional cost to you.